-- UNSAFE CONDITION Any condition which if not corrected, will endanger human life or property. - WARNING DEVICES Sensors that monitor or detect conditions and provide visible and/or audible alerting signals as desired for selected events. - WORK SITE The area enclosed by the limit of Work indicated in the Project Drawings and boundaries of local streets and public easements in which the Contractor is to perform the work under the Contract.
-It shall also include areas obtained by the Contractor for use in connection with the Contract, when contiguous to the Limit of Work.
+UNSAFE CONDITION - Any condition which if not corrected, will endanger human visible and/or audible alerting signals as desired for selected events.

+WARNING DEVICES - Sensors that monitor or detect conditions and provide contiguous to the Limit of Work.

+WORK SITE - The area enclosed by the limit of Work indicated in the Project

+Drawings and boundaries of local streets and public easements in which the Contractor is to perform the work under the Contract.
+It shall also include areas obtained by the Contractor for use in connection with the Contract, when